PASOK: Modernization period under the leadership of Costas Simitis

-Under the leadership of George Papandreou
+PASOK under the leadership of George Papandreou

 Nevertheless, the party was losing its traditional appeal to the Greek lower and middle classes.
 To revitalize the party's chances for the next elections, Costas Simitis announced his resignation as the leader of the party on 7 January 2004.
 He was succeeded by George Papandreou, son of Andreas Papandreou.
 The party members were expecting that Papandreou could reverse the slide in the opinion polls which saw the opposition New Democracy (ND), under Kostas Karamanlis, 7% ahead at the start of the year.

 Although Papandreou reduced ND's lead in the polls to 3%, he was unable to reverse the view of the majority of Greek voters that PASOK had been in power too long and had grown lazy, corrupt and had abandoned the inclusive and progressive principles of economic parity on which it was founded.
 ND had a comfortable win at the 2004 legislative elections held on 7 March 2004, placing the party in opposition after eleven years in office with 40.55% share of the vote and 117 seats.